Fano Schemes for Generic Sums of Products of Linear Forms: Introduction

 Secondly, we may use our results to obtain lower bounds on the \emph{product rank} of certain linear forms.
 Recall that the \emph{product rank} (also known as Chow rank) of a degree $d$ form $f$ is the smallest number $r$ such that we can write

 where the $\bl_i$ are products of $d$ linear forms.
 We denote the product rank of $f$ by $\pr(f)$.
 Note that product rank may be used to give a lower bound on \emph{tensor rank}, see \cite[\S1.3]{ilten:16a} for details.

-Generalizing \cite[Theorem 3.1]{ilten:16a}, we prove the following: \begin{thm} Let $f$ be an irreducible degree $d>1$ form in $n+1$ variables such that $V(f)\subset \PP^{n}$ is covered by $k$-planes, and let $r\in \NN$ with $rd\geq n+1$. \begin{enumerate} \item If $\bF_k(X_{r,d})$ is one-split, then $\pr(f)\neq r$. \item If $r$ is even, $k>n-r$, and are two-split, then $\pr(f)\neq r$. \end{enumerate} \end{thm}
+A form $f$ in $n+1$ variables is \emph{concise} if it cannot be written as a form in fewer variables after a linear change of coordinates.
+The hypersurface $V(f)$ of a concise degree $d$ form of product rank at most $r$ is isomorphic to the intersection of $X_{r,d}\subset \PP^{rd-1}$ with an $n$-dimensional linear subspace.
+This allows us to relate properties concerning linear subspaces contained in $V(f)$ to product rank.
+Generalizing \cite[Theorem 3.1]{ilten:16a}, we prove the following: \begin{thm} Let $f$ be a concise irreducible degree $d>1$ form in $n+1$ variables such that $V(f)\subset \PP^{n}$ is covered by $k$-planes, and let $r\in \NN$. \begin{enumerate} \item If $\bF_k(X_{r,d})$ is one-split, then $\pr(f)\neq r$. \item If $r$ is even, $k>n-r$, and are two-split, then $\pr(f)\neq r$. \end{enumerate} \end{thm}

 Applying this to the $3\times 3$ determinant of a generic matrix, we recover that its product and tensor ranks are five \cite{ilten:16a}.
 Note that we have replaced the computer-aided computation of $\bF_{5}(X_{3,4})$ with a conceptual proof.
 We may also apply Theorem \ref{thm:bound} to the $4\times 4$ determinant $\det_4$ of a generic matrix to obtain $\pr(\det_4)\geq 7$; this is equal to the lower bound one obtains from Derksen and Teitler's lower bound on the Waring rank \cite{derksen:15a}.
 In Example \ref{ex:pfaffian} we apply the theorem to the Pfaffian $f$ of a generic $6 \times 6$ skew-symmetric matrix to obtain $\pr(f)\geq 7$, beating the previous lower bound of $6$.
 Finally, in Example \ref{ex:perm} we use a slightly different argument to obtain that the product rank (and tensor rank) of the $4\times 4$ permanent is at least $6$, beating the previous lower bound of $5$.